Ailuridaes/Kinesis-Paraglider-Challenge/README.md

 # Level 0

-- Create a Kinesis stream in the AWS console.
+- Create a Kinesis stream in the AWS console
   - Search for `Kinesis` in the services dropdown
   - Click create Kinesis Stream
   - Give it a name and 1 shard
+- Clone this repo to get the data streamer application on your machine
-- Update kinesis key name in `src/WeatherStationsEvents/appsettings.json`.
+- Update kinesis key name in `src/WeatherStationsEvents/appsettings.json`
 - Build and run `src/WeatherStationsEvents`
-  - Verify from logs in the termical that events are being generated
+  - Verify from logs in the terminal that events are being generated

 # Level 1
 - Goal - Create a lambda function to capture the streaming data from the Kinesis stream you just set up